You’ve Purchased an Aircraft Part on Exchange. Now, How to Return Your Core?

 Cores are deemed beyond economical repair (BER) if the cost to repair or overhaul exceeds the value of the core.

-If you learn that the core is BER after sending it to the supplier’s repair vendor, there’s a chance the supplier will allow you to send a (hopefully) better core for evaluation.
-If the supplier will not accept another core (or you do not have a second core), you will be responsible for the core charge and any additional fees incurred.
+If the buyer learns that the core is BER after sending it to the supplier’s repair vendor, there’s a chance the supplier will allow the buyer to send a (hopefully) better core for evaluation.
+If the supplier does not accept another core (or the buyer does not have a second core), the buyer will be responsible for the core charge and any additional fees incurred.

 Core Exchange Advice